Congratulations. You have decided to enrich your life through the practice of meditation.

 Another amazing book by Pema Chodron.
 Pain and difficulties in life are things that we all deal with, there is no avoiding these situations.
-However Pemas acknowledgment of the suffering we cause ourselves in our own minds and her gentle practical approach on how to overcome this suffering is what makes the teachings in this book so profound.
+However, Pemas acknowledgment of the suffering, that we cause ourselves in our own minds and her gentle practical approach on how to overcome this suffering is what makes the teachings in this book so profound.

 In this book, we see a collection of talks given by Pema from 1987 and 1994.
 Her straightforward approach to spirituality is the perfect way to “get your feet wet”.

 Written by the current Sakyong which is the head of the Shambhala Buddhist lineage, the Buddhist tradition in which I practice, this book was the most beneficial to me when it came to beginning meditation practice.
-I will be reading it again soon as I think this is the kind of book you can refer to over and over again.
+I will be reading it again soon.
+This is the kind of book you can refer to over and over again.